RCIRODERICK CONSULTINGTalk to an engineer

 11. A closing note

 Esoteric programming languages are usually read as a joke first.
-Read again, slowly, they are a research programme on what mainstream programming languages quietly assume — about syntax, about state, about how a program is supposed to communicate with the person reading it.
+Read again, slowly, they are a research programme on what mainstream programming languages quietly assume about syntax, about state, about how a program is supposed to communicate with the person reading it.
 The two readings are not in conflict.
 The joke is real, and the research programme is real.

-A methodological note worth carrying through future installments: this paper’s approach to its own novelty claims has been honest preparation — writing down where pushback is expected and looking for the precedents that would falsify the claims before review rather than after.
-The lineage acknowledged in §10 surfaced through exactly this practice: a pre-publication literature check intended as confirmation found four prior authors whose work shifted the companion paper’s framing from first to fifth in a small lineage.
+A methodological note worth carrying through future installments: this paper’s approach to its own novelty claims has been honest preparation, writing down where pushback is expected and looking for the precedents that would falsify the claims before review rather than after.
+The lineage acknowledged in §10 surfaced through exactly this practice.
+A pre-publication literature check intended as confirmation found four prior authors whose work shifted the companion paper’s framing from first to fifth in a small lineage.
 The same discipline applies forward: any author using Babel whose parameter sheet matches an existing entry is reinventing rather than extending, and the schema’s value depends on authors being willing to discover that before the wiki community does.

 The next eight hundred attempts can be different from the last eight hundred.